spatie/ray/docs/usage/laravel.md

 ### Handling models

-Using the `model` function, you can display the attributes of relations of a model.
+Using the `model` function, you can display the attributes and relations of a model.

 ```php
 ray()->model($user)